reneklacan/cachethod/README.md

 ## Usage

+First step is including **Cachethod** module to your class.

-You can choose one of following methods:
+Next you can choose one of following methods:

 ```ruby
 cache_method :method_name, expires_in: 1.minutes